VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 #### Advantages {#cpp_templates_advantages}

-Approach from C++ is the most understandable for developers, it's easy to imagine how code would work if you replace generic parameter with the specific type.
+Approach from C++ is the most understandable for developers, it's easy to imagine how code would work if you replace generic parameters with the specific type.
-So it's very easy to work with generic types - you can do what ever you want with them, all type checks take place after code generation phase, just write code so that it compiles with specific type you use it with.
+So it's very easy to work with generic types - you can do whatever you want with them, all type checks take place after code generation phase, just write code so that it compiles with specific type you use it with.